 Mothers can breastfeed while being on nicotine replacement therapy as long as the dose is less than the number of cigarettes usually smoked.
 Women should first consult their doctor before breastfeeding and using nicotine replacement therapy, since a baby can be exposed to nicotine through a mother’s breast milk.
-Additionally, the FDA discourages lactating women from using other smoking cessation pharmacotherapies such as bupropion or varenicline 32.
+Additionally, the FDA discourages lactating women from using other smoking cessation pharmacotherapies such as bupropion and varenicline.32

 Handling Nicotine Withdrawal

-An addiction to tobacco can have both physiologic and psychological components, potentially compounding the difficulty in quitting.
+An addiction to tobacco can have both physiologic and psychological components, potentially compounding the difficulty of quitting.